Feuermurmel/FicsIt-Networks-API-Docs/FicsIt-Networks-API-Docs/classes/DockingStation.md

 ### Fields
 - <code id="is-load-mode">isLoadMode</code> boolean

-  True if the docking station loads docked vehicles, false if it unloads them.
+  True if the docking station loads docked vehicles, flase if it unloads them.
 - <code id="is-load-unloading">isLoadUnloading</code> boolean

   True if the docking station is currently loading or unloading a docked vehicle.